Traveling to Banff in the winter? Then you will want to read this practical Banff itinerary while planning your trip!

 Pick up groceries: Once you’ve picked up your car, begin the drive from Calgary to Banff National Park.
 Along the way, you will pass through the town of Canmore.

-If you are staying in hostels or Airbnbs where you can cook your own meals, I recommend picking up groceries in Canmore (tends to be a bit cheaper).
+If you are staying in hostels where you can cook your own meals, I recommend picking up groceries in Canmore (tends to be a bit cheaper).

 Pick up your permit: Soon, you’ll arrive at the entrance to Banff National Park.
 You’ll need to pay for a permit (last I checked, it was $7.90 per person per night).